Molecular Modeling and Drug Docking Hands-on Course

 420 Henry Mall

-The course has been taught the last five years by Dr. Ken Satyshur, from the SMSSF who has more than 25 years experience with molecular modeling.
+The course has been taught since 2003 by Dr. Ken Satyshur, from the SMSSF who has more than 30 years experience with molecular modeling and X-ray crystallography.
 Contact Dr. Ken Satyshur if you wish to participate.

 Learn more about the Small Molecule Screening and Synthesis Facility.